uabcampos/uab-scholars-lookup/README.md

 # UAB Scholars API Data Puller

-This collection of Python scripts automates pulling faculty data from the UAB Scholars API.
+This collection of Python scripts automates the process of pulling faculty data from the UAB Scholars API.
 You can:

 - Pull full profiles (bio, roles, contact, research interests, teaching summary)
 - Export publications, grants and teaching activities
 - Search by a list of faculty names
-- Search by department and export matching profiles
+- Search by department (concurrent and non-concurrent)
+- Pull a single user’s complete profile and write separate CSVs

-All outputs are written to CSV files so you can load them into Excel, a database or your favorite analysis tool.
+All outputs are CSV files so you can load them into Excel, a database or your favorite analysis tool.

 ---